DylPickles001/DylPickles001/CurrentlyLearning.md

 I suffered a great deal of Tutorial Hell and hope to end that by doing hands-on stuff for now.
 I'm hoping to do the same for Java.

-link to my replit pandemonium for C++ Learning: https://repl.it/@DylanNguyen14/Learning-C
+link to my replit pandemonium for C++ Learning: https://repl.it/@DylanNguyen14/Learning-C link to my replit edabit challenges for C++: https://repl.it/@DylanNguyen14/Edabit-Practice-C

 Current thoughts on C++:
 Having completed watching and taking notes of MIT 6.0001 Intro to CS and Python, I feel having knowledge of Object-Oriented Programming is an essential part in even scratching a surface in understanding an ounce of C++.